 PHYSICS Students – If you want to go on an all expenses paid trip to the CERN, in Geneva, Switzerland, and work on Physics experiments that you design, create, and perform, here’s your chance!!!

-We have just learned about the CERN’s high school Physics competition.
+You are invited to participate in the CERN’s high school Physics competition.
 Please see the link to the CERN competition found HERE, or paste this URL into your web browser: http://beamline-for-schools.web.cern.ch/

-High school students are invited to work in teams of 5 or more, with a teacher sponsor, and submit a “simple, creative experiment ” by midnight, CET (“Central European Time”), i.e. 5. p.m. our time, on March 31.
+High school students are invited to work in teams of 5 or more, with a teacher sponsor, and submit a “simple, creative experiment” by midnight, CET (“Central European Time”), i.e. 5. p.m. our time, on March 31.
 [Remember, they are 7 hrs. ahead of us!]

 The team proposal must be in English and up to 1,000 words (no larger than 2 MB pdf).
 The video must be no more than 1 minute long.
 Younger students may join teams, but only students age 16 or older may go to Geneva, Switzerland.